indaco/tempo-demo/README.md

 4. Visit [http://localhost:7331](http://localhost:7331) in your browser.

 The `button` component with live reload and asset sync is already set up — no extra configuration needed.

+Try editing any CSS or JS file in the `assets/` folder — `tempo` will sync the changes, and `templ`’s proxy will reload the browser for you.

 ### 🔨 Want to Learn How It Was Built?